 1. Inspect before hanging

 It can be exciting to get the lights up on the house, especially if you have kids.
 However, like any electronic device, you should inspect it thoroughly before you install them.
-Make sure that none of the lights are blown or broken and check for any fraying or discolouration of the wire.
+Make sure that none of the lights are blown or broken and check for any fraying or discoloration of the wire.
 If you suspect anything, get rid of that strand.
 There’s no sense in taking a risk over a $10 line of lights!
 If you deem them safe, plug them in to make sure all lights are in working condition.

 2. Check for recalled lights

 The year 2015 was an especially bad year for Christmas lights, with dozens of brands and light types being recalled.
 It continues to happen, year after year, so be sure to check online for any possible recalls on your Christmas lights, especially if they’re old.
-Reasons for recalls can range from overheating and inefficiencies to fire hazards, so it’s crucial you check to make sure your lights aren’t on any recall lists.
+Reasons for recalls can range from overheating and inefficiencies to fire hazards, so you must check to make sure your lights aren’t on any recall lists.

 3. Use lights for their intended purpose

 Indoor-only lights should be for the tree only!
 Indoor lights aren’t capable of standing up to the cold and snow.
-As such, they often cause sparks and shocks through their limited wire coverings, which can blow fuses, cause shocks or at worst, start fires.
+As such, they often cause sparks and shocks through their limited wire coverings, which can blow fuses, cause shocks, or at worst, start fires.
 Outdoor lights should also be taken down in January, as they are generally designed for limited outdoor exposure and not year-round.

 4. Set lights on a timer or purchase a smart plug